 Vehicles and pedestrians detection for V-Charge EU project.

 Development of a Traffic Sign Recognition for Magneti Marelli.

-Development of a Pedestrian Detection and an Obstacle Detector for APALACI-PReVENT EU project.
-And now researching on Real Deep Learning.
+Development of a Pedestrian Detection and an Obstacle Detector for APALACI-PReVENT EU project

 - Image processing: development of image processing algorithm on PC, DSP, ARM and FPGA - on PC and ARM using SIMD (SSEx, NEON) instructions.